canelhasmateus/diamond/vault/A/define/HSTS.md

 ___
 There are #limitations and #problems to this policy.

-* Since it is #time related, it is sensitive to attacks involving time shifting the victim computer, such as using false [[NTP]] Packets.
+* Since it is #time related, it is sensitive to attacks involving time shifting the victim computer, such as using false [[ProtocolNTP]] Packets.
 * Since the header must be supplied during the first visit, the victim is still vulnerable before then.

 ___